paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

   (C) increase the severity of the sentence unless the sentence prescribed for the offense is mandatory.

-(3) A rehearing may be ordered by the convening authority or other person taking action under this section if he disapproves the findings and sentence and states the reasons for disapproval of the findings.
+(3) A rehearing may be ordered by the convening authority or another person authorized to act under this section if he disapproves the findings and sentence and states the reasons for disapproval of the findings.
 If such person disapproves the findings and sentence and does not order a rehearing, he shall dismiss the charges.
 A rehearing as to the findings may not be ordered where there is a lack of sufficient evidence in the record to support the findings.
 A rehearing as to the sentence may be ordered if the convening authority or other person taking action under this subsection disapproves the sentence.

 ### Statutory Notes